 Providing streaming as a service could be the most complex model.
 It is perhaps the hardest to implement in terms of design, development, and infrastructure.
 The platform needs to provide interfaces for others to use your platform, store content and embed players into other websites.
 Also, the infrastructure needs to be able to scale quickly as it now has to provide services for immediate clients and the clients’ clients.
 The end-user base could rapidly outgrow the capabilities of a poorly designed platform and thus service performance would degrade.

 Of course, the service users could pay through a subscription model or pay-per-resource (time, traffic, storage, number of channels, etc.).
 A much more difficult feat to achieve is allowing the clients to monetize on their end-clients.
-That implies building an extra tracking system pretty much doubling the design and implementation effort.
+That implies building an extra video streaming service tracking system pretty much doubling the design and implementation effort.

 As a conclusion, it is recommended to combine two or more models to maximize revenue.
-Scalability should be one of the main priorities when designing the streaming platform regardless of business model.
-A quality streaming service could make up for a suboptimal business model, but a perfect business model cannot make up for poor service.
+Scalability should be one of the main priorities when designing the streaming platform regardless of the business model.
+A quality streaming service could make up for a suboptimal business model, but a perfect model cannot make up for poor service.